isomerpages/moe-yiochukangsec/_our-family/Our Students/Financial Assistance.md

 <p>Singapore Citizen students from households with gross monthly household income (GHI) not exceeding $3,000, or per capita income (PCI) not exceeding $750, are eligible for the MOE FAS from 1 January, 2024.</p>

-<p>Parents who wish to apply may obtain a copy of the MOE FAS application form from the General Office, and return the completed form along with relevant documents to the school for processing.</p>

-Alternatively, you may submit the application electronically using this [link.](https://form.gov.sg/64e2f8f73f582600139f54ac)&nbsp;
+<p>Parents who wish to apply may obtain a copy of the MOE FAS application form from the General Office, and return the completed form along with relevant documents to the school for processing.
+Alternatively, you may submit the application electronically using <a target="_blank" class="text-link" href="https://form.gov.sg/64e2f8f73f582600139f54ac">this link</a>.</p>

-Please contact the **General Office at&nbsp;6456 0669**&nbsp;if you have any queries.
+<p>Please contact the <strong>General Office at 6456 0669</strong>&nbsp;if you have any queries.</p>
 </div></div>